Configure and use telephony

 Configure SMS messages or voice for multifactor authentication

-You can configure a phone as an authenticator to use SMS messages or voice messages for multifactor authentication, device enrollment, and recovery.
-Or you can only allow the use of SMS messages or voice for account recovery.
-When you configure the phone as an authenticator, you can choose to enable only SMS messages text codes, only voice calls, or to allow both.
+You can configure a phone as an authenticator to use a one-time passcode (OTP) for multifactor authentication, device enrollment, and account recovery.
+You can choose to enable OTP only through SMS messages or voice calls, or both.

-Toll-free, premium, and invalid phone numbers can't be used for multifactor authentication or device enrollment.
+You can't use toll-free, premium, and invalid phone numbers for multifactor authentication or device enrollment.
 If you attempt to use a toll-free, premium, or unrecognized phone number format, the phone number is rejected as an invalid phone number.

 Costs and availability

-If you enable SMS messages or voice for account recovery, be aware that the costs can vary widely depending on the telecommunication services available in the countries where calls are placed.
+When SMS messages or voice calls are used for account recovery, the costs can vary widely depending on the telecommunication services available in the countries where the calls are placed.

 Service protection and reliability